inkling/Subliminal/README.md

 Contributing
 ------------

-We are very much looking forward to working with 3rd-party developers to make Subliminal even better, and will post contributing guidelines very soon.
+Subliminal welcomes pull requests!
+Check out the [contributing guidelines](https://github.com/inkling/Subliminal/blob/master/CONTRIBUTING.md) to learn how to setup Subliminal for development and for requirements of pull requests.

 Credits
 -------